The London Interview

 JL: What? we were just getting somewhere…

 (Jeff is carted off)

-Camera man: Mr. Bian, any left on that blunt?
+Camera man: Mr. Bian, anything left on that blunt?

 Camera man: I have one.

-Ms. Starling: that surprises me? your, Gishi Bian and quite handsome.
+Ms. Starling: That surprises me.
+You, Gishi Bian, are quite handsome.

 Ms. Starling: I can’t.
 Plus, you arrived by limo.

 GB: Here’s my private cell, 671-028-7826.
 I’d like to write a poem about you.

 GB: Fat chic goes for Arabian poet with one arm.